kabiromohd/Life_Expectancy_Prediction/README.md

 pipenv shell
 ```

-Run below command. *predict-test.py* has already prepared data point to test the model:
+Note: *predict-test.py* has already prepared with data point to test the model deployed locally on docker

+Run below command.

 ```
 python predict-test.py